Frequently Asked Questions (FAQs)¶

 Which emulator software does PES use?¶

-PES uses the RetroArch engine for running console emulators.
+PES mainly uses the RetroArch engine for running console emulators.
 The emulators themselves are often referred to as “cores” which are loaded by RetroArch.
 PES is packaged with Raspberry Pi compiled versions of RetroArch and a number emulators cores as well as standalone versions.
 A full list can be found in the Acknowledgements

 Can I update the operating system?¶